Thanks for joining me on my WayToEverest

 That simple phone call opened up a whole new world to me.
 I went to climb a mountain and I did, spending two months on Everest, reaching Camp 3 (7,440m) but some of my most precious memories are of my visit to the Makwampur region visiting Plan projects and meeting some inspriational women and girls.

-My experience on Everest was incredible.
-I still have to pinch myself “I was on the Lhotse!” and this year I reached the Yellow Band.
-I can’t wait to head back in March 2013 to complete that last day and a half, 1,400m.
+My experiences on Everest were incredible.
+I still have to pinch myself “I was on the Lhotse Face!” and I reached the Yellow Band.
+I can’t wait to head back in March 2018 to complete that last day and a half, 1,400m.

 And so here I am, my goal again in sight.